-Whether its grants, loans or equity investment you’re looking for, Opportunity Peterborough can provide independent and impartial guidance to help to steer you in the right direction.
+The range of business finance options available can seem daunting, but whether its grants, loans or equity investment you’re looking for, Opportunity Peterborough can provide independent and impartial guidance and put you in touch with trusted providers.

 A grant is financial assistance given by an organisation, such as a local authority or central government, to an eligible business or individual.
 While not readily available for all types of business or at every stage of a company’s growth, grants can be a really useful form of funding.